badrap/docs.badrap.io/docs/faq.md

 We started off Badrap by allowing you to search for security information relating to your important IP addresses.
-However, IP addresses are just one type of important network asset.
+However, IP addresses are just one type of valuable network asset.
 We have added email addresses as another asset type that you can search for and get notified about.
 For this, we integrate with security researcher Troy Hunt's data breach search engine Have I Been Pwned.
 It allows you to search for information relating to your email addresses among publically available data breach datasets.
-These data breaches may include in addition to your email addresses other personal data such as passwords, home address, telephone number, etc. In addition to IP addresses and email addresses, we may add also other asset types in the future - let us know if you have some good ideas!
+These data breaches may include in addition to your email addresses other personal data such as passwords, home address, telephone number, etc. In addition to IP addresses and email addresses, we may also add other asset types in the future - let us know if you have some good ideas!

 ## What is a data breach and what can it contain?